ibm-cloud-docs/Cloudant/api/replication.md

 Requesting cancellation of a replication that does not exist results in a [404 error](/docs/services/Cloudant?topic=cloudant-http#http-status-codes).

-*Example replication request to create the target database if it does not exist, and to replicate continuously:*
+#### Example replication request to create the target database if it does not exist, and to replicate continuously

 ```json
 {